CaioDGallo/go-ama/README.md

 ---

-Thank you for checking out the React GAMA application!
+Thank you for checking out the GAMA application!
 If you have any questions or need further assistance, feel free to reach out.